DAT2G7/grid-all/README.md

 ### Step by step:

-This guide assumes sub modules have already been set up according to the `Setting up Submodules` section of this document.
+This guide assumes sub modules have already been set up according to the [Setting up submodules](#setting-up-submodules) section of this document.

 Start by building the core and copying it to `./grid-project`